 A Doubter's Guide to the Bible

-A Doubter’s Guide to the Bible is a concise account of the whole biblical narrative and the lifestyle it inspires, representing a unique and engaging framework for those observing Christianity from the outside, especially those who think there are good reasons not to believe.
+A concise account of the whole biblical narrative and what it means—as well as the beliefs and lifestyle it inspires—for those observing Christianity from the outside, especially those who think there are good reasons not to believe.

 About the Author

-John Dickson (PhD, Macquarie University) is an author, speaker, historian, and media presenter.
-John is author of more than 20 books, two of which became television documentaries.
+John Dickson (PhD, Macquarie University) serves as the Jean Kvamme Distinguished Professor of Biblical Evangelism and Distinguished Scholar in Public Christianity at Wheaton College.
+A speaker, historian, and media presenter, John is the author of more than 20 books, two of which became television documentaries.
 He also cohosted the documentary For the Love of God: How the Church is Better and Worse Than you Ever Imagined.
 He is an Honorary Research Associate at the University of Sydney, a Visiting Academic in the Faculty of Classics at Oxford University (2016-2021), and Distinguished Fellow in Public Christianity at Ridley College Melbourne.
 John presents Australia’s no.1 religion podcast, Undeceptions, exploring aspects of life, faith, history, culture, or ethics that are either much misunderstood or mostly forgotten.